Protecting Your Digital Privacy

 What I Do Differently

-I m not just a family law attorney who "knows about technology."
-I hold professional cybersecurity certifications including CompTIA Security+, ISC2 Certified in Cybersecurity, and EC-Council ethical hacking credentials.
+I'm not just a family law attorney who "knows about technology."
+I hold professional cybersecurity certifications including CompTIA Security+, ISC2 Certified in Cybersecurity (CC), and the Google Cybersecurity Professional Certificate.

 This means I understand: